Bean-Vic/Homework-Aug-2025/HW1/vincent/note.md

 <a href="http://example.com/sample_page/" rel="noreferrer nofollow">Link</a>
 ```

 **Answer:** This is an anchor tag that contains a URL for redirecting to another page.
-The `rel="noreferrer nofollow"` attributes prevent the new opened page from manipulating the original page's JavaScript files and hide information about where the user came from.
+The `rel="noreferrer nofollow"` actually combines two separate behavior:
+- noreferrer: prevents the new page from accessing the referrer information (i.e., it worn't know which site the user came from) and also stops it from manipulating the original page's JavaScript contenxt.
+- nofollow: instructs search engines not to follow the link for SEO pruposes and ensures that no ranking values is passed to the target page.

 ## 7. How do you serve your page in multiple languages?